justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 When that's done, open the Visual Studio Installer, choose `Modify` and check `Desktop Development with C++` and install.

-I downloaded the SDL2 development files and added them to the `msvs/lib` directory.
-We need to modify the project properties to add the SDL include and library files.
+I downloaded the SDL2 development files and added them to the `msvs/lib` directory, but we need to modify the project properties before we continue.

 Add the SDL include files to `Include Directories` in VC++ Directories.
 ![VS Include Directories](vs-include-directories.png)